jkahn117/my-amplify-blog-workshop/README.md

 }
 ```

-Your result should look something like this:
+The result would look like this:

 ``` json
 {